CRBroughton/go-tiled-parser/README.md

+# Go Tiled Parser

-# A basic parser and JSON builder for Tiled files
+A basic parser and JSON builder for Tiled files

 ### Usage